Welcome to the North West Clinical Senate team. The Senate is chaired by Prof Martin Vernon

 Professor Martin J Vernon

-He became a full-time NHS Consultant in Greater Manchester in 1999 where he continues to practise medicine currently delivering same-day emergency care for older people with clinical frailty.
-He has a MA in Medical Ethics and Law from King’s College London, teaching these subjects at Salford University, and was appointed Visiting Professor at the University of Chester in 2016.
+Martin became a full-time NHS Consultant in Greater Manchester in 1999 where he continues to practise medicine currently delivering same-day emergency care for older people with clinical frailty.
+He has a MA in Medical Ethics and Law and was appointed Visiting Professor at the University of Chester in 2016.
 His current research interests focus on clinical frailty, cross-sector workforce development and care home policy and practice.
 He is a specialist collaborator with the NIHR Older People and Frailty Policy Research Unit and a specialist member of the NICE Indicator Advisory Committee.
 Between 2016 and 2019 he was the National Clinical Director for Older People at NHS England.
 He has led multiple national workstreams including the development of the 2019 NHS Long Term Plan Ageing Well Programme.
-In addition to his clinical role, Martin works as clinical lead for older people at the Greater Manchester Strategic Clinical Network where he Chairs a system-wide advisory Frailty Care Reference Group.
+In addition to his clinical role, Martin is an Associate Medical Director In Tameside, Greater Manchester, and clinical lead for older people at the Greater Manchester Strategic Clinical Network where he Chairs a system-wide advisory Frailty Care Reference Group.

 Since 2020 Martin has worked as a senior clinical advisor to the Whipps Cross Hospital redevelopment programme in London where he Chairs a Clinical and Professional Advisory Group for North East London ICS and has led the development of a new Academic Centre for Healthy Ageing as a joint venture between Barts Health NHS Trust and Queen Mary University London.